Viola Plant Care

 The ideal mulch for violas is organic material such as shredded bark, straw, or compost.
 These materials not only provide insulation and weed suppression but also improve the soil structure and fertility over time.
 Avoid using thick layers of mulch, as this can create a conducive environment for pests and diseases.
 Aim to maintain a mulch layer of about 2-3 inches, leaving some space around the base of the plants.

-See also Firecracker Plant Care
+See also Zebrina Plant Care

 Applying mulch to viola plants